Facebook pixel About Buenos Aires | Pepperdine University | Pepperdine Community Skip to main content

 What to Take

 During the week, students have a schedule much like in Malibu.
 Classes and meals will take up most of the day, but evening activities may vary.
-The most common student dress is casual – jeans or khakis, shorts, short-sleeved shirts, and sweaters.
+The most common student dress is casual – jeans or pants, shorts, short-sleeved shirts, and sweaters.
 Spring and summer (remember September in Argentina is the beginning of spring) are warm and often humid.
 However, at the beginning of the program and at higher elevations evenings may be cool.
 Spring and summer weather in Argentina is warm and often humid.
-Rain showers are far more frequent than in Southern California.
-While many of the buildings are now air conditioned, some rooms in the facilities are not.
+While many of the buildings are now air conditioned, some buildings (like your homestay) are not.

 Comfort in these conditions calls for light, washable, wrinkle-resistant, clothing.
 Fabrics that breathe like cotton and washable silk are probably best.
 Even though the weather will be warm, remember that some of the places you will want to see have dress codes that prohibit shorts, bare shoulders, and bare midriffs.
 Some of the most important items to bring are a light, waterproof jacket and comfortable, waterproof shoes (canvas-sided athletic shoes are miserable when wet).
 International Program students walk a lot on uneven, hard surfaces, so shoes must be up to the task.

 One of the most obvious cultural differences between Argentines and Americans is the way they dress.
-Argentines tend to be more stylish and fashion conscious.
+Argentines tend to be more stylish and fashion conscious, it is not common to see athletic wear or sweats in the streets.
 When they go out at night, even to a local restaurant, they tend to dress up.
-You should too, even in the cities you visit when traveling – especially if you plan to go to nicer restaurants or the theatre.
+You should too, even in the cities you visit when traveling – especially if you plan to go to nicer restaurants or the theater.

 Suggestions from Program Alumni